-In this latest video, Lara talks about whether boron is safe for breast cancer survivors who are taking aromatase inhibitors.
-Watch the video below (or read the transcript provided) and let us know what you think in the comments. 🙂
+Lara recently discussed whether boron is safe for breast cancer survivors who are taking aromatase inhibitors.
+Read the transcript below and let us know what you think in the comments. 🙂

-In this last few videos we’ve been talking about the importance of a trace mineral called boron for healthy bones.
-In this video I wanted to discuss with you whether boron is safe for breast cancer survivors who are taking aromatase inhibitors such as Arimidex.
+So far, we’ve been talking about the importance of a trace mineral called boron for healthy bones.
+Today, I wanted to discuss with you whether boron is safe for breast cancer survivors who are taking aromatase inhibitors such as Arimidex.

 If you’ve read “Your Bones” then you know that men produce a small amount of estrogen, but that it plays a very important role in their ability to maintain healthy bones.
 So by preventing men from producing the small amount of estrogen, the aromatase inhibitors also cause bone loss in men and increase their risk of osteoporosis.